The ATSE Awards 2022 will announced during a gala dinner in Sydney on Wednesday 26 October 2022.

 2018 winner - “Saving the canola industry from blackleg”

 Dr Angela Van de Wouw, University of Melbourne

 Dr Angela Van de Wouw, a Senior Research Fellow at the University of Melbourne’s School of Biosciences, is an internationally recognised leading expert on the canola disease, blackleg.
 Caused by a fungus, blackleg almost wiped out the industry in the early 1970s.

 She discovered new ways to control the devastating disease, including identifying blackleg-resistant genes in canola, creating molecular tests to predict disease outbreaks and developing disease management strategies.

 Her research helped reopen the Chinese market to Australian canola imports in 2013.

-Dr Rebecca Darbyshire, understanding fruit and nut trees and weather
+2017 winner - "Understanding fruit and nut trees and weather"

 One of Dr Rebecca Darbyshire’s major contributions to Australia’s agriculture sector has been to introduce innovative ways to make complex scientific results more readable and accessible for on-the-ground application.
 Often, adaptation techniques aren’t applied because of poor understanding.

 She has also boosted the knowledge on how fruit trees respond to a range of weather conditions, focusing on winter chill and extreme heat damage, as well as flowering cycles.